rohan-sharma82/visionagri/working.md

-# AgriVision AI: How It Works
+# AgriVision AI: Technical Deep Dive for SIH Judges

-This document provides a detailed breakdown of the AgriVision AI application, explaining its architecture, technologies, features, and key components.
+This document provides a comprehensive breakdown of the AgriVision AI application, explaining its architecture, technologies, features, and key components.
 Its purpose is to serve as a comprehensive guide for understanding how the project is built and functions.

 ---